ckchew8/getting_and_cleaning_data/Codebook.md

 * Dimensions of the dataset: 180 rows and 68 columns.
 * No of variables : 68 (1 subject identifier, 1 activity ID & 66 features measurements)
 * Summary of the data:
   The tidy data contains a variable to hold the subject who carried out the experiment and 1 variable for its activity label.
 66 means and standard deviation features measurements were extracted and averaged from the original raw dataset.
 Note that Features are normalized and bounded within [-1,1] and each feature vector is a row on the text file.
 Since the measurements are normalized, hence no unit of measurements are applicable and will be omitted.
+The following lists all the variables present in the "Tidy_Data.txt" without quotes file:

+		 [1] subject
+		 [2] activity
+		 [3] timebodyaccelerometermeanx
+		 [4] timebodyaccelerometermeany
+		 [5] timebodyaccelerometermeanz
+		 [6] timebodyaccelerometerstdx
+		 [7] timebodyaccelerometerstdy
+		 [8] timebodyaccelerometerstdz
+		 [9] timegravityaccelerometermeanx
+		[10] timegravityaccelerometermeany
+		[11] timegravityaccelerometermeanz
+		[12] timegravityaccelerometerstdx
+		[13] timegravityaccelerometerstdy
+		[14] timegravityaccelerometerstdz
+		[15] timebodyaccelerometerjerkmeanx
+		[16] timebodyaccelerometerjerkmeany
+		[17] timebodyaccelerometerjerkmeanz
+		[18] timebodyaccelerometerjerkstdx
+		[19] timebodyaccelerometerjerkstdy
+		[20] timebodyaccelerometerjerkstdz
+		[21] timebodygyroscopemeanx
+		[22] timebodygyroscopemeany
+		[23] timebodygyroscopemeanz
+		[24] timebodygyroscopestdx
+		[25] timebodygyroscopestdy
+		[26] timebodygyroscopestdz
+		[27] timebodygyroscopejerkmeanx
+		[28] timebodygyroscopejerkmeany
+		[29] timebodygyroscopejerkmeanz
+		[30] timebodygyroscopejerkstdx
+		[31] timebodygyroscopejerkstdy
+		[32] timebodygyroscopejerkstdz
+		[33] timebodyaccelerometermagnitudemean
+		[34] timebodyaccelerometermagnitudestd
+		[35] timegravityaccelerometermagnitudemean
+		[36] timegravityaccelerometermagnitudestd
+		[37] timebodyaccelerometerjerkmagnitudemean
+		[38] timebodyaccelerometerjerkmagnitudestd
+		[39] timebodygyroscopemagnitudemean
+		[40] timebodygyroscopemagnitudestd
+		[41] timebodygyroscopejerkmagnitudemean
+		[42] timebodygyroscopejerkmagnitudestd
+		[43] frequencybodyaccelerometermeanx
+		[44] frequencybodyaccelerometermeany
+		[45] frequencybodyaccelerometermeanz
+		[46] frequencybodyaccelerometerstdx
+		[47] frequencybodyaccelerometerstdy
+		[48] frequencybodyaccelerometerstdz
+		[49] frequencybodyaccelerometerjerkmeanx
+		[50] frequencybodyaccelerometerjerkmeany
+		[51] frequencybodyaccelerometerjerkmeanz
+		[52] frequencybodyaccelerometerjerkstdx
+		[53] frequencybodyaccelerometerjerkstdy
+		[54] frequencybodyaccelerometerjerkstdz
+		[55] frequencybodygyroscopemeanx
+		[56] frequencybodygyroscopemeany
+		[57] frequencybodygyroscopemeanz
+		[58] frequencybodygyroscopestdx
+		[59] frequencybodygyroscopestdy
+		[60] frequencybodygyroscopestdz
+		[61] frequencybodyaccelerometermagnitudemean
+		[62] frequencybodyaccelerometermagnitudestd
+		[63] frequencybodyaccelerometerjerkmagnitudemean
+		[64] frequencybodyaccelerometerjerkmagnitudestd
+		[65] frequencybodygyroscopemagnitudemean
+		[66] frequencybodygyroscopemagnitudestd
+		[67] frequencybodygyroscopejerkmagnitudemean
+		[68] frequencybodygyroscopejerkmagnitudestd

+The detailed information for all variables in the "Tidy_Data.txt" file is as follows:

 **subject** : subject identifier, 30 subjects in total
 Class       : integer